Health & Wellness

 What’s scabies in dogs?

-Scabies, also known as sarcoptic mange or mange, is an infection caused by Sarcoptes mites, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+Scabies, also known as sarcoptic mange or mange, is an infection caused by Sarcoptes mites, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.

 These highly contagious, microscopic parasites like to burrow in your dog’s skin — thriving in areas with less hair like their underarms, belly, ears and elbows — and can cause severe itching if left untreated.